postmanlabs/labs-docs/v6/postman/sending_api_requests/interceptor_extension.md

 * [Windows](https://go.pstmn.io/interceptor-bridge-windows)
 * [Linux](https://go.pstmn.io/interceptor-bridge-linux)

 1. Run the install script from the OS-specific Interceptor Bridge package.
 Do not change the location of the com.postman.postmanapp.json file after executing the install script.
 Depending on your OS, you might need to double-click or execute the installer script via a shell.
-Users on MacOS/Windows might see a security warning.
+If you are on MacOS/Windows, you might see a security warning.

 2. Restart Chrome (only required for Windows)